 The Intrepid Foundation

-The Intrepid Foundation is the not-for-profit entity of the Intrepid Group and supports a range of activities, including: health care, education, human rights, child welfare, sustainable development, environmental and wildlife protection.
+The Intrepid Foundation is the not-for-profit entity of Intrepid Group and supports a range of projects in areas such as human rights, child protection, environmental conservation, wildlife protection and education.
 The Intrepid Foundation empowers travellers to positively impact communities, and will double travellers’ donations to local projects.
+Since 2002, the Foundation has distributed more than $AU 7.5 million to over 125 organisations around the world.
 Not only you can support one of the local projects but also create your own fundraising campaign to support initiatives of your choice.
 Visit The Intrepid Foundation’s website to learn more and donate.

 Urban Adventures has a staff volunteering program, and every employee has 20 hours to help an organisation of their choice.
 If you’d like one of Urban Adventures’ team members to help solve your challenges, send an email explaining your problem and why we should help your organisation to our Responsible Business Manager at firstname.lastname@example.org.